ningu123/S3_Service/README.md

    }

-### Create Database Tables
+1).
+Create Database Tables

 Before you can use the S3-Like Service, you need to create the necessary database tables.
 Use the following SQL queries to create the tables for user data, buckets, and files.
 Replace `your_username` and `your_database_name` with your actual PostgreSQL credentials as configured in the `config.json` file:

-1. Create a table for user data:
+1. Create a table for user, buckets and files data:

 ```sql